eProsima/Discovery-Server/README.md

 ### **Installation**

-In order to use discovery server its necessary have a compatible version of [Fast-RTPS](https://eprosima-fast-rtps.readthedocs.io/en/latest/) installed (over release 1.9.0).
+In order to use discovery server, its necessary have a compatible version of [Fast-RTPS](https://eprosima-fast-rtps.readthedocs.io/en/latest/) installed (over release 1.9.0).
  Fast RTPS dependencies as tinyxml must be accessible, either because Fast RTPS was build-installed defining THIRDPARTY=ON or because those libraries have been specifically installed.